Valentine's Day with Jack and Gabe

 “Jack?”
 Gabe’s voice called out.
 “Happy Valentine’s Day.”

-Jack threw the mitts onto the counter, canceled the bake time and turned off the over, and twisted toward the doorway.
+Jack threw the mitts onto the counter, canceled the bake time and turned off the oven.
+He twisted toward the doorway as Gabe's steps grew closer.

-Gabe came in, cheeks red from the cold, dressed in a black long sleeve Bliss Bakery T-shirt and jeans.
-His eyes immediately creased in concern.
+Gabe came in, cheeks red from the cold, dressed in a black long sleeve T-shirt with Bliss Bakery written across the chest and jeans.
+His eyes immediately landed on the sheets and his nose wrinkled.
 “What happened?”

 “I don’t know.
 I was trying to bake you cookies, and I ruined them.”